suytingwan/multilingual-WSD/README.md

 ## BabelNet, Inventory and Evaluation benchmark

    [BabelNet](https://babelnet.org) is a multilingual semantic lexicon which contains inventories for multiple languages.
 Inventories and multilingual WSD benchmark can be found at [https://github.com/SapienzaNLP/mwsd-datasets](https://github.com/SapienzaNLP/mwsd-datasets).
 For MWSD evaluation, we use the wn split.
 After handling the inventories and evaluation dataset, the data are placed under `./data`.
-We further convert the xml and gold key file in evaluation into csv format by:
+The xml and gold key file in evaluation are further converted into csv format by:

    ```
    cd ./preprocess
    python convert_xml_csv.py
    ```
-   A small percentage (20%) is sampled from semeval-2013 evaluation dataset for model selection and we place the sampled data under `./preprocess`.
+   A small percentage (20%) is sampled from semeval-2013 evaluation dataset for model selection and placed under `./preprocess`.

 ## Machine Translation and Fastalign
    First acquire the transalted corpora for languages DE, FR, IT and ES: